 How can I set up an e-mail account?

 Palomar College provides e-mail accounts to all students.
 Click here

 for more information on how to activate it.
 You may also quickly set up a free gmail, hotmail, yahoo mail, etc. account at any time.
 Please note: Palomar College has no affiliation with any of the Internet based e-mail services.
 These services are not supported by Palomar College staff, and we can be of no help with details of account information.

 Please note that we no longer maintain public lab calendars on the Internet.
 To reserve time for your class, call one of the lab managers listed above or come into the lab in person and ask to speak with the lab manager.
 All classes should be reserved at least one week in advance, and the labs are available on a first-come first-served basis.
 It is not unusual for classes to reserve time more than a year in advance, so if you know when you will want to be in the lab, contact us as soon as possible.
 Please remember that your class should not be considered reserved until you have received confirmation from one of the lab managers.
 Be sure your class needs to use the computers.
 We will not reserve labs for classes that do not need the computers as part of normal classwork.

 If you have software or web services that you wish installed in the ATRC computer labs, you must get the software to us, along with proof of licensing, according to the following timetable:

 ||Software and proof of network licensing must be received by

 The faculty technology lab is located in room LL-111.
-It is intended as a work area where faculty members can access scanners, webcams, microphone headsets, and specialized software like Camtasia, Sound Forge or Adobe Premiere.
+It is intended as a work area where faculty members can access scanners, webcams, microphone headsets, and specialized software like Camtasia, SnagIt, or Adobe Acrobat.
 AT staff are available to assist you with your projects in the lab.
-Staff is available from 7:00 AM to around 5:00PM Monday-Friday.
-There are only four computers in the lab (and one is in a soundproof booth).
+Staff is available from 8:00 AM to around 8:00 PM Monday-Thursday.
+There are only four computers in the lab (one of which is in a soundproof booth).
 The computers are available on a first-come first-served basis and cannot be reserved.